Fukaya categories of plumbings and multiplicative preprojective algebras: Plumbings of cotangent bundles of 2-spheres

-Once $\Gamma$ is in a standard form, the endpoints of each pair of arcs corresponding to the same arrow in $\Gamma \setminus T$ is replaced by the feet of a $1$-handle and each vertex $v$ is replaced by the standard Lagrangian projection of a Legendrian unknot $U_v$ with $tb=-1$.
-For each arrow $a$ from $v$ to $w$, we introduce a meridian $m_a$ of the right half of $U_w$ and an arc on the left half of $U_v$, (so that all meridians and arcs on an unknot are ordered according to the chosen order of the edges), replace $a$ by a band from the arc on $U_v$ to an arc on $m_a$, and then connect sum $U_v$ and $m_a$ using this band.
+Once $\Gamma$ is in a standard form, the endpoints of each pair of arcs corresponding to the same arrow in $\Gamma \setminus T$ is replaced by the feet, i.e. the attaching sphere $S^0 \times D^3$, of a $1$-handle and each vertex $v$ is replaced by the standard Lagrangian projection of a Legendrian unknot $U_v$ with $tb=-1$.
+For each arrow $a$ from $v$ to $w$, we introduce an arc on the left half of $U_v$ and a meridian $m_a$ of the right half of $U_w$, i.e. the boundary of a small disk intersecting it transversely once, (so that all meridians and arcs on an unknot are ordered according to the chosen order of the edges), replace $a$ by a band from the arc on $U_v$ to an arc on $m_a$, and then connect sum $U_v$ and $m_a$ using this band.
+None of these bands contain a twist other than the one near the left foot of the corresponding 1-handle (dictated by the resolution operation \cite[Def.
+2.3.]{EkNg}).
 There is no difference between the treatment of arrows in $T$ and the rest, except that for $a \in T$, the corresponding band is planar whereas for $a \notin T$ the band goes over the associated $1$-handle and it may go over/under other such bands.
-Note that these connected sum operations are performed directly on the Lagrangian projection without reverting back to the front projection first and then resolving afterwards (which would give a stabilisation of the Chekanov-Eliashberg DG-algebra we obtain below).
+Note that these connected sum operations are performed directly on the Lagrangian projection without reverting back to the front projection.
+To justify this, observe that one could use the front projection and perform the connected sum there then one would end up with a more complicated diagram similar to the diagram given in the middle part of Figure \ref{fig0}.
+However, as in that example, there is a simplifying Reidemeister III move that gives the bottom part of Figure \ref{fig0}.
+This is a local move and we apply this move in all our connected sums right away.
 Figures \ref{fig4}, \ref{fig5} and \ref{fig6} describe how the Legendrian $L_\Gamma$ is constructed in a sufficiently complicated example, from which the general pattern is clear.

 Now that we have a standard Lagrangian projection of $L_\Gamma$, here are the crossings: \begin{itemize} \item a pair of crossings $c_a$ and $c_a^*$ between $U_{s(a)}$ and $U_{t(a)}$ for each arrow $a$ of $\Gamma$ \item a self-crossing $\tau_v$ of $U_v$ for each vertex $v$ of $\Gamma$ \item a self-crossing $\zeta_a$ of $U_{s(a)}$ near the right foot of the $1$-handle $h_a$, for each arrow $a$ in $\Gamma \backslash T$. \item additional crossings associated to nonplanar bands in the above construction of $L_\Gamma$ which go over/under each other \end{itemize}